anitagraser/TimeManager/README.md

 ## Limitations

-The plug-in uses Python's datetime module for calculations.
-It is therefore limited to the module's functionality.
+The plug-in uses Python's datetime module and QDateTime for calculations.
+It is therefore limited to these modules' functionality.
 This enfolds (not exhaustive):

 * Dates must be according to the formats mentioned above
 * Dates must be according to the Gregorian calendar
 * We fully support years from 100 AD to 8000 in the future
-* Time step can be as small as one second (smaller timesteps not fully supported yet)
+* Time step can be as small as one second (smaller timesteps not fully supported yet).
+Millisecond steps work well, but to avoid problems your dataset should have a timeformat that itself includes milliseconds, even if that means adding a trailing .0 to your time stamps.
+Microseconds also work, but QDateTime limitations prevent it from displaying correctly always.

 We currently don't support: